bpiwowar/biblioruler/README.md

-The goal of this project is to create a common interface to the different bibliography managers, allowing to easily import bibliographies from Mendeley, Papers 3, or Zotero and
+The goal of this project is to create a common interface to the different bibliography managers, allowing to easily import bibliographies from Mendeley, Papers 3, or Zotero.
+One of the main objective is to switch as easily as possible from one to the other.

-1. Export them to native formats (e.g. Zotero RDF) that can be imported without loss
+Please see below for the status of the different importers and exporters.

 # Current conversions

 ## Supported Inputs

-## Mendeley
+### Mendeley

 What is imported:

+- title
+- year
-- Title, year, authors
+- authors
+- conference/journal title
+- keywords
+- note
+- volume
-- Conference title,
+- pages
-- Keywords and Note
+- DOI
 - PDF and their annotations
+- collections (folders)

-## Papers 3 (unknown status)
+### Papers 3 (unknown status)

 The code has not been updated for a while, so it might or might not work

-## Zotero 5
+### Zotero 5

 Basic support (to retrieve papers)

 ## Supported output

 ### Annotated PDF using PyPDF2

 ### Zotero RDF

-Zotero RDF export is almost functional.
+Zotero RDF export is functional.
 I advice you test it by using a test profile in Zotero, to check first if everything is going well, before importing it in your main library.
+Supported fields:

+- title
+- conference/journal title
+- authors
+- DOI
+- volume
+- number
+- pages
+- keywords (tags)
+- notes
+- collections

 # Exemples